WARDEN Explained

 ) made the debugging

-internal experiments showed a 20% speed increase by switching from lists
+speed increase by switching from lists to environments in the normal

 A C++ implementation was avoided as the purpose of WARDEN is to be user-friendly and to give the user as much as freedom as possible on how to define their inputs.
 While likely much faster, implementation in C++ would require very careful handling of every user input, likely forcing us to restrict it to very specific data types and functions.